natstpt/PlayOK-Makruk-Statistics-Downloader/README.md

 # PlayOK Makruk Statistics Downloader

-This Python script downloads game statistics from the PlayOK website (https://www.playok.com) for a specified user ID and saves them as text files in a local "txtdata" directory.
+This Python script downloads makrukthai game statistics from the PlayOK website (https://www.playok.com) for a specified user ID and saves them as text files in a local "txtdata" directory.

 ## Requirements